JPWetstein/fontaine/README.md

     = bootstrap_fontaine
     = @canvas.display

 Bam!
 You need jquery.
-I\'ve tested on 1.9.1, but not any other versions. bootstrap_fontaine gives you access to the fontaine javascript file. @canvas.display will display the canvas.
+I've tested on 1.9.1, but not any other versions. bootstrap_fontaine gives you access to the fontaine javascript file. @canvas.display will display the canvas.

 ## Action Methods